 If you’ve ever had a splinter before, then you’ll know they can be painful and often quite difficult to remove, too.
 So, what happens if you don’t take out a splinter?

-Certified nurse practitioner Ashley Jones told Live Science: "Skin is a physical barrier that prevents infections.
-Leaving a splinter in the skin makes it easier for bacteria outside of the skin to actually get under the skin."
+"Skin is a physical barrier that prevents infections.
+Leaving a splinter in the skin makes it easier for bacteria outside of the skin to actually get under the skin," certified nurse practitioner Ashley Jones told Live Science.

-If there are already bacteria on the splinter itself, then leaving it in the skin provides an easy way for the bacteria to work its way into your bloodstream.
+If the splinter carried bacteria, then leaving it in the skin provides an easy way for the bacteria to work its way into your bloodstream, Jones said.

-Adding to this recommendation, Dr. Jefrey Biehler, chair of pediatrics at Nicklaus Children’s Hospital in Miami, said removing a deeply embedded splinter at home can cause bleeding so if this is the case, head to a health care center where they can help using sterile instruments.
+Not all splinters can be safely removed at home.
+Dr. Jefrey Biehler, chair of pediatrics at Nicklaus Children’s Hospital in Miami, told Live Science that removing a deeply embedded splinter can cause bleeding.
+If splinter removal causes heavy bleeding, head to a health care center where they can help using sterile instruments.

 Sometimes the body can naturally expel a splinter from the skin without causing an inflammatory response, Biehler said.
 Other times, the splinter may stay in the skin forever.